 You Drive Me Crazy

-INTRO: Years ago, as I wrote in my journal, my hand tensed as the pen scratched out the angry words “He drives me crazy” as I burst into song and wailed along with The Fine Young Cannibals’ song “She drives me crazy.”
+Years ago, as I wrote in my journal, my hand tensed as the pen scratched out the angry words “He drives me crazy,” and I burst into song, wailing along with The Fine Young Cannibals’ “She drives me crazy.”
 But how do you set boundaries around a Crazymaker?
 “What is a Crazymaker?”
 “Who is a CrazyMaker?”

 “Ahhhh, He drove me crazy.”
 I was once married to a Crazymaker.
-I am now very careful to not get involved with this type of person.
-But if you are married to one, working for one, or have a close family member or friend that is one, how do you pursue your personal goals with them in your life?
+Now, I am careful to not get involved with this type of person.
+But if you are married to one, working for one, or have a close family member or friend who is one, how do you pursue your personal goals with them in your life?
 I am not qualified to answer that question.
-I believe it takes a team around you of supportive people including a professional who can work with you to set personal boundaries.
+I believe it takes a team around you of supportive people, including a professional who can help you set personal boundaries.

-I went to talk to a psychologist with a plan of action in hand.
+I went to talk to a psychologist with a plan of action in mind.
 I also built relationships with supportive people.
 It is not only women who have to live or work with a Crazymaker.
 I know men who are in the same predicament.
-All I can say is GET PROFESSIONAL HELP for yourself, so you can stop enabling the crazymaker and stop dancing to a Crazymaker’s tune and hopefully, the Crazymaker will accept help as well.
+All I can say is GET PROFESSIONAL HELP for yourself, so you can stop enabling the crazymaker and stop dancing to a Crazymaker’s tune, and the Crazymaker will accept help.

-Even if you have a tough emotional journey ahead of you to fulfil your goal, just as I and many others, I hope that one day you will be able to look back over your unique journey in the same way we look back over any physical journey that we take.
-Some are flat and easy, some have hills to climb which some are easy, and some are challenging.
-We know the ones that need an experienced guide to lead us all the way to the top of the mountain or advise us to abandon the journey.
+Even if you have a tough emotional journey ahead of you to fulfil your goal, just as I and many others have, I hope that one day you will be able to look back on your unique journey the same way we look back on any physical journey we take.
+Some are flat and easy; some have hills to climb; some are easy; and some are challenging.
+We know the ones who need an experienced guide to lead us all the way to the top of the mountain or advise us to abandon the journey.
 Remember, you are not alone.
 Take care of yourself.
 Beverley Joy

-I have included two poems.
-The first poem titled I Can’t Rescue You, I wrote while I was still married to a Crazymaker.
-This second poem I wrote soon after I left after 10 years of marriage.
+I wrote this poem when I was still married to a Crazymaker.
+This second poem I wrote after leaving after 10 years of marriage.

 Don’t just survive life or just strive in life, THRIVE.